 Riggs and Murtaugh are trying to take down some drug dealers but the they turn out to be not run of the mill drug dealers; they have automatic weapons and helicopters.
 Eventually they grab one of their vehicles and find a million dollars worth of gold coins or Krudderands in the trunk.
-Later is Murtaugh is threatened by the men they're pursuing.
+Later Murtaugh is threatened by the men they're pursuing.
 That's when the Captain reassigns them to protect a man named Leo Getz who is suppose to testify in a big case.
 When they get to where Leo is, someone tries to kill him and that's when they learn he laundered half a billion dollars worth of drug money.
 He then takes them to a place he once went to and that's when the people there start shooting at them.
-Later when they come back they learn that the men work for the South African consulate and have diplomatic immunity.
-They deduce that they are the ones they were looking for, but because of their diplomatic immunity they can't do anything.
+Later when they come back with back up they learn that the men work for the South African consulate and have diplomatic immunity.
+They deduce that they are the ones they were looking for, but because of they have diplomatic immunity they can't do anything.
 Written by

 The films' writer, Shane Black, walked away from this sequel after he decided to kill off the character of Martin Riggs.
 Warner Brothers disagreed with that decision, and he left the project.
 See more »

 After the station wagon "scrapes" on the railing, there is no damage to the paint, but there is black ash all the lower edge of it from the flash powder used to make the sparks.
 See more »

 [Ribbing Murtaugh about his daughter's television ad for condoms]

 See more »